hammingweight/spring_on_oci/configuration_parameters_common/README.md

 Traffic to and from a web service is frequently sensitive and should be encrypted for confidentiality.
 The "Hello, world" service loads an SSL private key and a digital certificate for the key into the load balancer.
 If no private key exists in this directory, the `tf_vars.sh` script generates a private key and a self-signed SSL certificate.
 Information security frequently requires both confidentiality and authentication; when using self-signed certificates you get only the former.
-To get authentication, you will, at a minimum, need to get a Certification Authority to generate a certificate for your private key.
+To get authentication, you will, at a minimum, need to get a Certificate Authority to generate a certificate for your private key.
 That will partially solve the problem but you would still need to associate the `common name` in the certificate with the IP address of the load balancer.